7 Things You Can't Say About China - February 18th, Hour 2

 This could even end up in a World War III.

-I mean, to be honest with you, you've been hearing now Europe is saying, well, I think we're going to go in and we're going to go all of a sudden you're going to end up in World War III.
+I mean, to be honest with you, you've been hearing now Europe is saying, well, I think we're going to go in and we're going to go all of a sudden you're going to end up in World War III over something that should have never happened.

 Yeah, please.

-All right, that is President Trump taking a few questions from the press at Mar-Lago.
+In a court filing, the White House said that all right, that is President Trump taking a few questions from the press at Mar-Lago.

 We're going to step away.

-We have several.
+We have several questions.

-All right, that is uh President Trump taking some questions after he signed a couple of executive orders.
+All right, that is President Trump taking some questions after he signed a couple of executive orders.

 I'm like, well, kind of, because people are lying about it, yes.

-Um anyway, and he spent a lot of time talking about the Ukraine situation, reiterating his point that this would not have happened had he been president.
+Anyway, and he spent a lot of time talking about the Ukraine situation, reiterating his point that this would not have happened had he been president.

-Uh he did talk about his uh support if Europe wants to put troops there, uh, has no intention of pulling American troops out of Europe.
+He did talk about his support if Europe wants to put troops there.

 That's not been part of the discussion.

-And uh and you know, and he was asked about how this would impact the rare earth mineral deal.
+And, you know, and he was asked about how this would impact the rare earth mineral deal.

-Um, and he and he and he kind of showed a little bit of exasperation.
+And he kind of showed a little bit of exasperation.

-Uh there are high-level discussions going on in Saudi Arabia with Russia today, but we've already had high-level discussions.
+There are high-level discussions going on in Saudi Arabia with Russia today, but we've already had high-level discussions.

-If you recall when President Trump had his conversation with Vladimir Putin, he immediately then called President Zelensky.
+If you recall, when President Trump had his conversation with Vladimir Putin, he immediately then called President Zelensky.

-And he talked at length about President Zelensky, likes him personally, but it's not about personality, it's about whether or not uh whether or not they're gonna come to a negotiated settlement, which I believe that they will.
+It's about whether or not they're going to come to a negotiated settlement, which I believe that they will.

 And there is such a dramatic, dire need for humanitarian aid.